 Why should you learn Tableau?

-• You don’t need any specialized skills or programming languages for learning Tableau.
+- You don’t need any specialized skills or programming languages to learn Tableau.

 Tableau Product Family

-There are different Tableau products that work in conjunction and help the user seamlessly transfer the data and create data visualizations and generate reports.
+Different Tableau products work in conjunction and help the user seamlessly transfer the data create data visualizations and generate reports.
 Below are the Tableau products or components:

 Tableau Desktop allows the user to connect the data from different sources and build, dashboards, stories, and workbooks, With the Tableau Desktop and website, you can share all the insights with other users and publish the workbooks on the Tableau site.